 Two airports service the Hilton Head Island area: Hilton Head Airport, located approximately 5 miles (8 km) from all Island resorts, and Savannah/Hilton Head International Airport, located approximately 45 miles (72 km) south of the Island.

-- Hilton Head Island Airport: US Airways Express from Charlotte offers daily flights to the Hilton Head Island Airport.
+- Hilton Head Island Airport: American Airlines from Charlotte offers daily flights to the Hilton Head Island Airport.

 Golf Courses: 24 championship golf courses with 18 open to the public on Hilton Head Island.
 Seven of the area’s courses have been ranked among the nation’s Top 100 in key golf publications.